Gettyimages 1446957555

 ARM 2022 David Wrigley, GP, 12:5, 3:2

-Wrigley: General practice could become 'like dentistry'
+WRIGLEY: General practice could become 'like dentistry'

 David Wrigley, a GP in north Lancashire and deputy chair of GPC England at the BMA, who attended the meeting, said: ‘Over 10 years of cuts to public services has left general practice on its knees.
 Faced with one of the biggest financial and employment crises ever faced by our profession we're also expected to meet increasing demand with limited resources.

-‘The Chancellor's plan to increase employers' National Insurance will place an enormous added burden on practices already operating on the tightest of margins to remain financially viable.
+'Unless this cost increase is covered by uplifting practice funding for staffing costs, the chancellor's plan to increase employers' National Insurance will place an enormous added burden on practices already operating on the tightest of margins to remain financially viable.

-'The final kick in the teeth', he said, was comments from Chief Secretary to the Treasury, Darren Jones, that GPs are "not part of the public sector".
 Dr Wrigley said 'the whole profession has been committed to working in the NHS since its inception in 1948'.

 ‘There is a real risk that if the Government does not take action on this issue then general practice could become like dentistry with NHS dental deserts across the country,' he added.